Cat-and-Ben/Horizontal-Mailchimp-Signup-Form/README.md

 You have yourself a horizontal (in-line) signup form.

 ###All we ask is:###
 - Replace the mailing list URL that is currently in place, with your own.
-Although I’d love all of your subscribers, I don’t know if they’ll love me and we don’t want to confuse them.
+Although we’d love all of your subscribers, we don’t know if they’ll love us and truthfully we don’t want to confuse them.
-- If you absolutely dig this, use it, or think others will benefit from it, please give this a share.
+- If you absolutely dig this, use it, or think others will benefit from it, please give this a star and/or share.

 **Friends who Code:** If you have a more efficient and cleaner solution to the code, be sure to make a pull request and we’ll merge them.